Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 The goal of this tutorial is to explain the Join Calculus paradigm and to show examples of implementing concurrent programs in `JoinRun`.
 To understand this tutorial, the reader should have some familiarity with the `Scala` programming language.

-Although this tutorial focuses on using `JoinRun` in Scala, one can easily embed the core Join Calculus as a library on top of any programming language.
+Although this tutorial focuses on using `JoinRun` in Scala, one can easily embed Join Calculus as a library on top of any programming language.
-The main concepts and techniques of Join Calculus programming paradigm are independent of the base programming language.
+The main concepts and techniques of the Join Calculus paradigm are independent of the base programming language.

 # The chemical machine